saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 ➜  ~
 ```

 That file listing should match what’s displayed on the Google Drive website.
+If you've used the Saltbox scripted setup, those directories witll be spread across the three shared drives that get created.

 Yours will probably contain “Movies” and “TV”.

 If it doesn’t, step one is to fix that.
-Recreate or edit that google: rclone remote until the file listings match.
+Recreate or edit that `google:` rclone remote until the file listings match.
+If you've used the Saltbox scripted setup, examine the three shared drive remotes; trhe `google` remote is just a union of those.

 Do not continue until those two file listings match.
 They won’t match mine; they should both show the same files from YOUR gdrive.